thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+11/22/20 Version 37 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
+Dailies have been added for 11/21, 11/20, and 11/19.

 11/19/20 Daily data (under the /dailies/ folder) has been added for 11/18 and 11/17, note that some tweets will bleed into the following day due to different timezones captured
 .